schlenger/collective-soundworks.github.io/docs/introduction.md

 - The Ircam project _BeCoMe_
 - The _Constella(c)tions_ residency of the STARTS program of the European Commission.

-Development is pursued in the [Interaction Music Mouvement Team](https://www.stms-lab.fr/team/interaction-son-musique-mouvement/) from the Ircam's STMS-LAB.
+Development is pursued by Benjamin Matuszewski(https://github.com/b-ma)  in the [Interaction Music Mouvement Team](https://www.stms-lab.fr/team/interaction-son-musique-mouvement/) from the Ircam's STMS-LAB.

 ## License